 West Virginia University Hospitals

-Melissa Martin is the associate VP, privacy and HIM and chief privacy and HIM officer for the West Virginia University Hospitals, Inc. She served on the AHIMA BOD as treasurer and Finance committee chair.
+Melissa Martin is the associate VP, Heart & Vascular Institute for the West Virginia University Hospitals, Inc. She served on the AHIMA BOD as treasurer and Finance committee chair.
 Melissa has also served on the Governance and Audit Committees of the AHIMA BOD.
 Martin is a past president and Distinguished Member of WVHIMA, having served as director and secretary, as well as chairperson for many committees.
 Melissa co-authored the HFMA Journal article, Redeploying Your Workforce, and worked with Service Documentation Monthly editors to publish the article, WVUH Remote Coding Program.
 She has presented recently on information governance, RAC, AHIMA volunteerism, leadership and coding education programs to various groups such as the 3M Users Group, WVHIMSS, WVONE, WVHFMA and AHIMA CSAs.
 She also participated in interviews with ADVANCE Magazine regarding information governance and co-presented Working Outside the Box: Home-Based Employees at the Annual National Institute for HFMA.

 Senior Director, Industry Relations